 |

-These neighboring Baja villages are located in a very remote and lush valley
+These two neighboring Baja villages are located in a very remote and lush valley

 approximately 70 miles north of Ciudad Insurgentes.
 Established in 1719 because

-of the underground springs that accommodated small areas of farming at cattle,
+of the underground springs that accommodate small areas of farming at cattle,

 these watering holes and the cliffside aqueduct still provide water for citrus,

 mango and date trees.
-Palm frawns are also dried here for palapa roofs and fences
+Palms are also dried here for palapa roofs and fences

 for other nearby villages.

-YOUR FIRST STOP IN TOWNLooking for a place to get out of your vehicle, stretch your legs and drink in the local view of La Parisima?
+Looking for a place to get out of your vehicle, stretch your legs and drink in the local view of La Purisima?
 On the east end of the village the town square is located on the north side of the street.
 The local kids like to play here after school (in uniforms), and on Sundays it gets pretty crowded because the town church is located right behind the plaza.

-THE GRINGO FACTORLa Parisima is very much a laid back Baja village and Gringos are not seen here in great numbers.
-The exception would be Baja legend Jim Dandy, who lives in town at the west end.
-Tell him Carlos Fiesta sent you and he will give you a cold cervesa.
-Need help?
-Jim Dandy to the rescue!
-THE BEST OF LA PARISIMAThere are two landmarks in this sleepy village that are unique to La Parisima.
+There are two landmarks in this sleepy village that are unique to La Purisima.
 The aqueduct that runs along the cliffs on the southern side of the road through town dates back many years and was instrumental in providing water to get the towns agriculture going.
 Another landmark, El Pilon, is the large rock on the north end of town that looks like a cross between El Capitan in Yosemite and the alien spacecraft landing place in the movie "Close Encounters of the Third Kind".
 Definitely worth a photograph!

 |